jboss-developer/jboss-eap-quickstarts/mail/README.md

         For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-mail-session.cli
         For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-mail-session.cli
-   This script removes the custom "MyOtherMail" session from the `mail` subsystem in the server configuration. file You should see the following result when you run the script:
+   This script removes the custom `MyOtherMail` session from the `mail` subsystem in the server configuration. file You should see the following result when you run the script:

         The batch executed successfully.
         process-state: reload-required